garora/TDD-Katas/README.md

 	  instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

+### Including new implementation to The FizzBuzz Kata
+	- Added a different implementation for FizzBuzz using Reactive extensions.
+	- The changes are described at: http://blog.drorhelper.com/2015/02/fizzbuzz-tdd-kata-using-reactive.html
+	- Pull Request by: https://github.com/dhelper (manually merged by @garora)

 #### Steps:

 	Lets divide this into different steps so, we can easily write and test this.